Sinono3/aldoc/README.md

 	- Belement
 	- Celement
 	```
-- Enumerated lists can be written:
+- Enumerated lists can be written in many ways.
+Aldoc's design allow you to use
+any combination of tokens.
 	- With numbers:
 		```
 		1. Alement